"Dance to the beat of your dreams."

 Youth Dance Programs

 Our Youth Dance classes develop turnout, coordination, beginning skills, spatial awareness, and discipline while developing both friendships and a love of dance.
-Dancers are led to advance their dance vocabuary and practise sharing their ideas, and understanding of the art form.
+Dancers are led to advance their dance vocabuary and practice sharing their ideas, and understanding of the art form.

 Adult Dance Programs